Lucius Quintus Cincinnatus Lamar: Georgia lawyer and politician

+Mississippi lawyer, slaveowner and politician

-He moved to Oxford, Mississippi in 1849 after A.B.
+Lamar moved to Oxford, Mississippi, in 1849 after A.B.
 Longstreet became president of the University of Mississippi.
+In June 1850, Lamar received a license to practice law in Mississippi, and in July, he became the university's assistant professor of mathematics.
+In the November, 1850 federal census, Lamar owned 14 slaves near Oxford (almost all women and girls) compared to Longstreet's 10 slaves (almost all adults).
+A decade later, after his brief return to Georgia described below, Lamar owned 31 slaves in Lafayette County, Mississippi, of whom 14 were female and 17 male, including 9 boys and 4 girls under 10.

-He was licensed as a lawyer in June 1850 and in July, he became the assistant professor of mathematics at the university.
-He entered Mississippi politics in May 1850, when he addressed a Lafayette County convention on the topic of slavery.
-In March 1851, he was actively involved in the local organization of the Southern Rights party in Oxford and was subsequently sent as a delegate to the statewide party convention in Jackson.
-He campaigned on behalf of party candidate Jefferson Davis for governor and debated Unionist-opponent Henry Foote in Oxford as a spokesman for his party.
-Despite these efforts, Foote would win the election against Davis by 999 votes.
+Lamar's political career in Mississippi began in May 1850, when he addressed a Lafayette County convention on the topic of slavery.
+In March 1851, he helped organize a local branch of the Southern Rights Party in Oxford and soon became its delegate to the statewide party convention in Jackson.
+Lamar campaigned on behalf of party candidate Jefferson Davis for governor and was the party's spokesman in a debate in Oxford with Unionist opponent Henry Foote.
+Despite Lamar's efforts, Foote defeated Davis by 999 votes.

+Return to Georgia as lawyer and legislator

-Faced with dissatisfaction in politics and homesickness, in the summer of 1852, Lamar returned to Covington and entered into a legal partnership with a friend.
+Homesick and dissatisfied as a politician, in the summer of 1852, Lamar returned to Covington and entered into a legal partnership with a friend.
 Lamar reentered politics in Georgia by winning a seat in the Georgia House of Representatives as a member of the Democratic Party in Newton County, which had typically favored Whig candidates.
-As a legislator, he served as chairman of the Committee on the State of the Republic and as a member of the Agriculture and Internal Improvements, Judiciary, and Public Printing committees; he was also a member of two special committees.
-Throughout the 1853–1854 term, he focused on issues dealing with the Western and Atlantic Railroad, party politics, and slavery.
+Lamar became chairman of the Committee on the State of the Republic and also served on the Agriculture and Internal Improvements, Judiciary, and Public Printing committees, as well as on two special committees.
+Throughout the 1853–1854 term, he focused on issues dealing with the Western and Atlantic Railroad, party politics and slavery.

+In February 1854, after the legislative term ended, Lamar moved to Macon to open a law office.
+With support from former congressman A. H. Chappell, Lamar sought the Democratic nomination in 1855 for Georgia's 3rd congressional district but failed to gather enough votes at the convention to become his party's candidate.

+Return to Mississippi and Congressman (1857–1860)

-Following the end of the legislative term in February 1854, Lamar moved to Macon to open a law office.
-He sought the Democratic nomination in 1855 for Georgia's 3rd congressional district with the help of former congressman A. H. Chappell, though he failed to gather the necessary votes at the convention.
-After the election, Lamar left Georgia for the final time to return to Mississippi due to financial troubles, political defeat, and family responsibilities.
-North of Abbeville, Mississippi, along the Tallahatchie River, Lamar established his 1,000 acre "Solitude" cotton plantation that by 1857 had 26 slaves, though the plantation was never fully developed.
-He also practiced law in nearby Holly Springs with two local prominent lawyers, C. M. Mott and James L. Autrey.
+After losing that Georgia congressional campaign, and facing financial troubles as well as family responsibilities, Lamar left Georgia for the final time and returned to Lafayette County, Mississippi.
+Along the Tallahatchie River north of Abbeville, Lamar established his 1,000 acre "Solitude" cotton plantation that by 1857 had 26 slaves, though the plantation was never fully developed.
+Lamar also practiced law in nearby Holly Springs with two local prominent lawyers, C. M. Mott and James L. Autrey.